 BMO Harris Bank is committed to the principals of sustainable development and, in particular, to the belief that the quality of our lives improves when economic growth is achieved while respecting the environment.
 Our goal is to be one of the leading financial institutions in the area of Environmental Sustainability.

-Openlands provides volunteer workday opportunities at community gardens, tree plantings, and beach clean-ups year round.
-If you are interested in learning how your workplace can get involved, please contact email@example.com or call 312.863.6261.
+Openlands has discontinued our Corporate volunteer work days.
+If you are interested in learning other ways your workplace can get involved, please contact firstname.lastname@example.org or call 312.863.6261.